Australian Shepherd Border Collie Mix | Meet The Border Aussie

 If you are buying from a breeder, be sure to ask for the health records of the parents and pay particular attention to eye problems.
 Be sure to take a good look at the shape and health of the eyes if you are picking out a puppy as well.

-Despite their name, this breed is a distinctly American one, although the predecessors of the modern breed did pass through Australia along their journey alongside the sheep they guarded as they moved across the world.
+One half of the Border Aussie is the Australian Shepherd, despite their name this breed is a distinctly American one, although the predecessors of the modern breed did pass through Australia along their journey alongside the sheep they guarded as they moved across the world.

 For centuries sheepherders in the Pyrenees mountains, known as the Basque people, worked alongside athletic, intelligent, and hard-working canines to move their sheep in the rugged mountain terrain.
 They pushed into Australia bringing both their sheep and dogs with them.
 Here they interbred with dogs such as the Border Collie, the Australian Cattle Dog and some speculate even native Dingoes to improve their endurance over the very different terrain of the outback.